23 Spots to Stop by on the Popular California Longitudinal Course Pacific Coast Highway!

 Pigeon Point Lighthouse tallest lighthouse on west coast of US fantastic stop on California highway 1 between SF and LA

-Pigeon Point Lighthouse is the tallest lighthouse on the West Coast of the United States.
-Built in 1871, the 115-foot white lighthouse towers over the rugged coastline and is an incredibly picturesque sight.
+Pigeon Point Lighthouse is the tallest lighthouse on the West Coast of the U.S. Built in 1871, the 115-foot white lighthouse towers over the rocky coastline, making it an incredibly picturesque sight.

-This lighthouse looks just like a New England lighthouse and still aids navigation today!
+This lighthouse is just like the ones in New England and still helps sailors today!

-Distance from previous destination: 21 miles from Half Moon Bay State Beach
+Distance from previous destination: 21 miles (about 34 km) from Half Moon Bay State Beach

-Time required 30 minutes to 1 hour (if passing)
+Time required: 30 minutes to 1 hour (if passing through)

 Tip: The best time to photograph Pigeon Point Lighthouse is at sunset.

-Suggested place to stay: Pigeon Point Lighthouse - Inside the Lighthouse!
+Recommended place to stay: Pigeon Point Lighthouse – Inside a lighthouse!

 6. Shark Fin Cove